joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5705758/2024/08/16/packers-broncos-joint-practice-observations/

 **Supreme Court, for Now, Blocks Expanded Protections for Transgender Students in Some States**\
-`The order came in response to a challenge by the Biden administration to Republican-led efforts to block federal rules prohibiting discrimination against transgender people in schools.`\
+`The order came in response to a Biden administration challenge to Republican-led efforts to block federal rules prohibiting discrimination against transgender people in schools.`\
 https://nytimes.com/2024/08/16/us/politics/supreme-court-transgender-discrimination-schools.html

 **Harris and Trump Offer a Clear Contrast on the Economy**\